-Zack earnt his IFBB Pro status in 2009 but didn’t make his professional debut until 2013, due to an injury.
+Zack earned his IFBB Pro status in 2009 but didn’t make his professional debut until 2013 due to an injury.

 Unfortunately, that marked the first in a series of injuries for Kahn, and we’ve not seen much of him on the Pro circuit since.

-Still, he’s easily earnt his place on this list and is the eighth biggest bodybuilder of all time!
+Still, he’s easily earned his place on this list and is the eighth biggest bodybuilder of all time!